Repositories

 • Push the image to the Quay repository using the podman push command.

-• Verify that the image has been successfully pushed into our Quay repository by checking that the image is listed.
+• Verify that the image has been successfully pushed to your Quay repository by confirming that the image is listed.

 image pushed